multibdoyle/a-new-york-city-food-diary/content/blog/i-got-lost-in-the-sauce-on-rivington-street/index.md

 img: ./SaucePizza.jpeg # Add image post (optional)
 tags: [pizza, Lower East Side] # add tag
 ---
-Sauce Pizzeria is already written in the history books for Dave Portnoy’s 9.1 review of their plain cheese slice, which he called “just about the best slice ...
+<a href='https://www.saucepizzeria.com/' target='blank'>Sauce Pizzeria</a> is already written in the history books for <a href='https://onebite.app/restaurant/sauce-pizzeria-new-york-ny-db8dde16' target='blank'>Dave Portnoy’s 9.1 review of their plain cheese slice,</a> which he called “just about the best slice ...
 I’ve ever had.”

 High praise coming from El Prez, and a review which — unlike some of Portnoy’s other pizza opinions — I can fully get behind.
 I’ve recommended Sauce Pizzeria to multiple friends since the Rivington Street spot opened in September 2018 — adjacent to the family-owned sit-down restaurant, also called Sauce — and they have been one of my most consistent go-tos for Saturday afternoon slices.